OmerGery/Reverse_TicTacToe_WinForms/README.md

 The Game is implemented by an Object-Oriented Win Form Application in the .NET Framework.

+The user can play either against a friend or against the computer - an AI algorithm.

 The Logic ("backend") is implemented in the Logic Project, which produces a dll.

 The UI ("frontend) is implemented in the UI Project , it references the logic dll and produces an exe file.